DrOppenheimer/HMP_mini_analysis/README.md

     HMP.30_mgrast_ids.9-1-15

-All other files are just examples of the outputs that are generated when you perform the analysis outlined in ths file.
+All other files are just examples of the outputs that are generated when you perform the analysis outlined in the R file applied to the mgids in the second.